ito4303/angle-order_method/README.md

-# Angle-order estimator for population density using Morisita's spacing method
+# Morisita's angle-order method to estimate population density

-An R function to estimate population density using Morisita's spacing method
+An R function to estimate population density using Morisita's angle-order method

 ## References